 Below are some of our key documents:

 Accountability and Audit Relationships:

 The Public Finance and Accountability (Scotland) Act 2000 places personal responsibility on the Auditor General for Scotland to decide who is to undertake the audit of the Mental Welfare Commission for Scotland.
-For the financial years 2016-17 to 2021-22 the Auditor General has appointed Scott Moncrieff to undertake the audit of the Mental Welfare Commission.
+For the financial years 2022-23 to 2027-28 the Auditor General has appointed Grant Thornton to undertake the audit of the Mental Welfare Commission.
 The general duties of the auditors, including their statutory duties, are set out in the Code of Audit Practice issued by Audit Scotland and approved by the Auditor General.